Ph.D.: 2004, University of Pennsylvania, Philadelphia, PA

 Office: BMSB 1034

 Interleukin-22 (IL-22) is a critical cytokine in modulating tissue responses during inflammation.
 IL-22 is upregulated in many chronic inflammatory diseases, including inflammatory bowel disease (IBD), making IL-22 biology a potentially rewarding therapeutic target.
 However, this is complicated by the dual-natured role of IL-22 in inflammation as the cytokine can be protective or inflammatory depending on the disease model.
-Although scientific interest in IL-22 has increased considerably in the past 10 years, there is still much we do not know about the environmental, cellular and molecular factors that regulate the production and function of this cytokine.
-A better understanding of IL-22 biology will allow us to develop new or improved therapeutics for treating chronic inflammatory diseases.
+There is still much we do not know about the environmental, cellular and molecular factors that regulate the production and function of this cytokine.
+A better understanding of IL-22 biology will allow us to develop new or improved therapeutics for treating chronic inflammatory and infectious diseases.
 Our research focuses on the environmental and molecular factors that regulate production of IL-22 from its two major cellular sources, CD4 T cells and group 3 innate lymphocytes (ILC3s).

+Oxygen is an important fuel for metabolism of immune cells.
 In CD4 T cells, we have shown that IL-22 levels are increased in low oxygen, an environmental cue that often accompanies inflammation (Budda et al. Journal of Immunology.
 2016).
 This upregulation is dependent on the transcription factor hypoxia inducible factor-1a (HIF-1a).
-We are currently investigating the role of HIF signaling pathways in CD4 T cell differentiation and IL-22 production.
+We have also shown that a negative regulator of HIF-1a, VHL, is a potent controller of IL-22 expressing T cells and affects their cellular metabolism (Chitrakar et al. Journal of Immunology.
+2020).
 We have also examined the effects of low oxygen on how epithelial cells respond to IL-22 and found that hypoxia downregulates epithelial cell responses to IL-22 stimulation (Budda et al. Immunology & Cell Biology.
 2017).
 Our research suggests that IL-22 biology is a complicated integration of signals both in the production of the cytokine and how the target cells respond to the cytokine.

 Innate lymphocytes are a broad class of lymphocytes that lack diverse, rearranged antigen-specific receptors.
 Group 3 innate lymphocytes (ILC3s) are rare immune cells, found primarily in mucosal tissues and a major producer of IL-22.
 Environmental signals are central for ILC3 activation and the most potent inducers of IL-22 production are IL-23 and IL-1b.
 We have shown that other environmental signals, including bacterial toxins and man-made glucocorticoids used in IBD therapy, downmodulate ILC3 production of IL-22 (Seshadri et al. PLOS Pathogens.
-2017 and Seshadri et al. Journal of Immunology.
-2018).
-Mechanistically, we identified previously unknown molecular circuits involving MAPK and NF-kb signaling that regulate IL-22 production in ILC3s.
+2017, Seshadri et al. Journal of Immunology.
+2018 and Sah et al. Cytokine.
+2022).
+Mechanistically, we identified previously unknown molecular circuits involving MAPK, cAMP and NF-kB signaling that regulate IL-22 production in ILC3s.
 These data have implications on strategies to modulate either the function of ILC3 or the biological activity of IL-22 during infectious disease or chronic inflammation.

 Current Lab Personnel: